 Get Them to Play Online

 Open your laptop and bring up some great interactive websites that will entertain your kids while teaching them valuable lessons.
 While most of these sites aren’t mobile-friendly, they’re still worth visiting from a computer:

 : Designed just for kids, this terrific little website from the Department of Energy has a graphic of a typical child’s bedroom where you can click on the animated “stars” that hover over light switches, ceiling fans, windows, and monitors to get more information on how to save energy on each item.
 The website also has a page with characters such as Lightbulb Larry and Bulby that provide fun facts and clever stories about their energy-saving features.

 : Children can click on any of the 100+ tips on saving water and find out what impact changing their behavior might have.
 Did you know that taking a shower in less than five minutes will save 1,000 gallons a month?
 Bet you didn’t!

 : Created by the Environmental Protection Agency, this simple website with a water droplet as a cartoon character shows kids five basic ways they can save water, explains why it’s important to save water, and even has a little game they can play (requires Flash).

 Show Them Your Energy and Water Bills

 This is one for the older kids or young adults who may have moved back home with you.
 Show them your energy and water bills so they understand your family’s usage and the costs associated with all those TVs, stereos, showers, loads of laundry, and landscape irrigation.
-If you’ve noticed a spike in either bill (and it’s not due to a water leak or watching March Madness), involve them in the decision to reduce energy or water consumption.
+If you’ve noticed a spike in either bill, involve them in the decision to reduce energy or water consumption.
 You might be surprised at the ideas they come up with!

 Want to know how big kids like yourself can save energy and water?
 Take a look at the products you can purchase with our unique financing program